-3.3.3 Building Dwelling Unit Type
+3.3.3 Building Shape

-HEScore requires specifying whether the building is a detached house, a town house, an apartment unit, or a manufactured house through their building.dwelling_unit_type input.
+HEScore requires specifying whether the building is a detached house or a town house through their building. shape input.
 HPXML can specify this (and a variety of other house types) through the Building/BuildingSummary/BuildingConstruction/ResidentialFacilitytype data element.
 Not all facility types in HPXML can be modeled in HEScore.
 The table below shows how the possible enumerations of the HPXML field are translated into HEScore.

+• • •

 HPXML HEScore

-single-family detached single_family_detached
+single-family detached rectangle

-single-family attached single_family_attached
+single-family attached town_house

-manufactured home manufactured_home
+manufactured home not translated

 2-4 unit building not translated

 5+ unit building not translated

 multi-family - uncategorized not translated

-multi-family - town homes single family attached
+multi-family - town homes town_house

+multi-family - condos not translated

+apartment unit not translated

+studio unit not translated

+other not translated

+unknown not translated